drBenway/pixi-vn-wiki/start/make-visual-novel.md

 :::

+## Choice Menus

+This page is under construction.

 ## Edit character information and use it as variables

 Now I give the player the opportunity to choose the name of the `mc`.